Accounting guide

 FAQ

-Questions accounting buyers usually ask
+Questions accounting firms usually ask

 What is the best document management software for accountants?

-Why is Matter on this list if it is not a wider document stack?
+Why is Matter on this list?

-What should a buyer inspect first?
+What should a firm review first?

-Inspect where the documents get stuck now, how clients experience the request process, how the team sees what is ready, and whether the shortlist is solving the engagement bottleneck or just expanding the storage layer.
+Review where the documents get stuck now, how clients experience the request process, how the team sees what is ready, and whether the shortlist is solving the engagement bottleneck or just expanding the storage layer.